PSBlackOps/beautiful-jekyll/aboutus.md

 ### About Matt
 Matt Johnson is a senior information security engineering and design associate for a Fortune 500 company.
-In addition to writing standards, driving the enterprise privileged account management solution deployment and maintaining the corporate hardening standards, Matt designs, deploys and maintains corporate information security solutions.
+In addition to writing standards, driving the enterprise privileged account management solution deployment, and maintaining the corporate hardening standards, Matt designs, and deploys corporate information security solutions.

 In the past, Matt was a founding member of #misec and an organizer for Converge Detroit and BSides Detroit.
-Matt currently is a member of the Michigan Cyber Civilian Corps, maintains the PoshSec PowerShell project, and is the co-founder of PS Black Ops.
+Matt currently maintains the PoshSec PowerShell project, and is the co-founder of PS Black Ops.

 Matt has spoken at numerous information security conferences including GrrCON, DerbyCon and several BSides